What to Do When Your Spouse Serves Divorce Papers

 What Are “Divorce Papers,” Anyway?

-Most adults understand the general idea of being “served with divorce papers,” but few people know exactly what those papers entail or what they mean from a legal standpoint.
+Most people understand the general idea of being “served with divorce papers,” but not as many know exactly what those papers contain or what they mean from a legal standpoint.
 So what are divorce papers, exactly?

 The complaint is the pleading that the other spouse filed to initiate the divorce process.
 (In many other states, this item is called a “petition for dissolution of marriage.”)
 This document includes most of the important information about the divorce filing, such as:

-• The names and the county and state of residence of both spouses
+- The county and state of residence of each spouse

-• An acknowledgement that the petitioner or their spouse have lived in the state or county for a certain amount of time prior to the filing of the complaint (in North Carolina, either the plaintiff or defendant must have resided in the state for at least six months prior to the divorce action.)The claims that the plaintiff is asserting, which may include:
+- An acknowledgement that the petitioner or their spouse have lived in the state or county for a certain amount of time prior to the filing of the complaint (in North Carolina, either the plaintiff or defendant must have resided in the state for at least six months prior to the divorce action)

-Note that in North Carolina, you must be separated for at least a year before you can file for divorce.
+Note that in North Carolina, you must be separated for at least a year before you can file for an absolute divorce.
 However, you can still file a lawsuit for the other claims at the time of separation, or in some cases, before you separate.
-A lot of people use the term “divorce papers,” even if they have only been sued for custody, support, property division or alimony.
+A lot of people use the term “divorce papers,” even if they have only been served legal notice for custody, support, property division or alimony.

 RELATED: How To Obtain An Absolute Divorce In Mecklenburg County